egonSchiele/mdpress/README.md

 ## Metadata

 Metadata can be set via YAML-Frontmatter.
 Have a look at the examples for further information.
+For example, if you want to set a title, put this at the top of the markdown file:

+    ---
+    title: All about chicken
+    ---

 ## Contributing